Fortunate Youth: Self-titled album & Live From California (2017–2020)

 In January 2017, they released a music video for "Left My Love In California."
 On February 3, they released another music video for the song "Friends and Family."
 On February 10, Fortunate Youth released their eponymous fourth album.
 The album peaked at #1 on the iTunes and Billboard Reggae Albums charts, and #29 on the Billboard Independent Albums chart.
 It remained in the Top 10 for five weeks.
 The album featured artists such as Slightly Stoopid and Kumar Bent.

 On March 2, the band released yet another music video, "Things", and launched their Spring Tour to promote their fourth album on March 16, 2017, in Ventura, California, with supporting acts such as Josh Heinrichs, Iya Terra, and For Peace Band.
 On May 26, 2017, they released the music video for "Vibes".

-In 2019, they collaborated with reggae musician Half Pint to record on their instrumental of "Pass the Herb".
-The collaboration was released as a limited edition vinyl during their subsequent tour, in addition to a music video being released.
+In 2019, they collaborated with reggae musician Half Pint to record on their instrumental of "Pass the Herb."
+The collaboration was released as a limited edition vinyl on Raised Fist Records during their subsequent tour, in addition to a music video being released by Jeff Pliskin.
 The band added Hawaii's Revelation Kalauli on drums after the departure of Jordan Rosenthal.

 The band held an annual Thanksgiving show at Hermosa Beach venue Saint Rocke as a tribute to their city of origin from 2011 to 2019.
 Saint Rocke closed in 2020 as a result of statewide closures during the COVID-19 pandemic.

 On May 22, 2020, Fortunate Youth released a live album titled, Live From California, a 20-song live performance set featuring the band's greatest hits.

 In January 2021, Fortunate Youth was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Jailhouse" on Disc 2 of the Deluxe Edition.